swaker854/InetSoftWork/comparing standard periods.md

 # Comparing Standard Periods

+Standard periods are for when you want to compare across months, weeks, quarters, or years.

 In this example of comparing standard date periods, we will use a line chart from InetSoft's construction dashboard.
 ![](screenshots/construction-date-chart.PNG)